Top three state agency officers get lucrative raises; Everyone else? 'No,' boss tells Nakamoto

 That brought up additional questions about why Decoteau's raise needed to be held in a secretive session to address a pay issue that he could not explain.

-"It's demoralizing to the ranks," Schroeder said.
+"It's demoralizing to the ranks," Schroder said.
 "At the end of the day, it's all about the money.
 That whole building is all about the money.
 We spend a lot of time watching that.
 You can't reward the managers without rewarding the rank and file.
 If anything, the managers should be awarded last, not first."

 The situation gets more interesting for Decoteau's underlings.
 Chris Deer is the Deputy Director.
 He was making $101,000 in 2017.
 He received nine pay increases in four years.
 He's now earning nearly $144,000.
 That's a $43,000 raise in three years.